 Major Cyber Campaigns

 Russia is involved in numerous gray zone conflicts, but the actual shade of gray in each case depends on the deterrence gradient.
 For a more fine-grained test of our argument, we briefly examine the four major cyber campaigns attributed to Russia that feature prominently in the cybersecurity literature.
-The usual focus on cyber operations themselves tends to obscure the cross-domain and cross-national context of these operations.
-We employ a most similar case comparison by choosing cases that have the same conflict initiator (Russia) and the same means of low intensity conflict (cyber) but that differ in their geographical location and other military instruments employed (Bennett and Elman 2007).
+An overemphasis on cyber operations by themselves tends to obscure the cross-domain and cross-national context of these operations.
+We thus employ a most similar case comparison by choosing cases that have the same conflict initiator (Russia) and the same means of low intensity conflict (cyber) but that differ in their geographical location and other military instruments employed (Bennett and Elman 2007).
 We code four rough categories of Russian operations in declining level of intensity, risk, and cost for the initiator (Russia): overt deployments of conventional military force, covert use of special operations or unattributed military forces, cyber operations that result in disruption of infrastructure, and information operations.

 We do not focus here on the origins of Russian motives or their formulation in Russian foreign policy, even as understanding these is essential for devising practical policy responses in any given case.
 There are many potential explanations for Russian motives, to include the personality of Vladimir Putin, political competition for regime control, nationalist identity and status seeking, and geopolitical imperatives for security (Götz 2017).
 Rather we argue that how motives are expressed, whatever their origins, will be more or less constrained by Western deterrence.
 We will consider some counterarguments in the case narratives.

-Table 2: Case comparison of Russian gray zone conflicts
+Our case studies are deliberately brief, drawing on secondary sources that treat them in depth, as our goal is simply to highlight variable context and effectiveness in each case.